ffluxpavillion/Respitely/README.md

 # SafeHavenTO
+A full-stack & responsive web application, designed to help those experiencing homelessness in finding nearby shelters based on their individual needs and the latest updates from locations around the city.

+This app was built using React & Express.js, and leverages data from the City of Toronto's [Daily Shelter & Overnight Service Occupancy & Capacity API](https://open.toronto.ca/dataset/daily-shelter-overnight-service-occupancy-capacity/).

+#### Key Features
-SafeHavenTO is full-stack & responsive web application designed to help those experiencing homelessness in finding nearby shelters based on their individual needs, and the latest updates from locations around the city.
-This innovative platform was built using React, and leverages data from the City of Toronto's [Daily Shelter & Overnight Service Occupancy & Capacity API](https://open.toronto.ca/dataset/daily-shelter-overnight-service-occupancy-capacity/).
-By default, the data are fetched, sorted, and displayed by most recently updated to ensure users are provided with accurate and timely information; to further refine these results users can select the type of capacity they need (Beds, Rooms, or All) which will simulatneously update the results and map component.
-The app features a side-by-side interactive layout that combines an infinately scrollable container highlighting key shelter details, with a dynamic MapBox component for geolocated results visualization.
-Also included is a comprehensive resources section, detailing a range of services provided by the City of Toronto.
+1. By default, the data are fetched, sorted, and displayed by most recently updated to ensure users are provided with accurate and timely information; users can further refine these results by selecting the type of capacity they need (Beds, Rooms, or All), which updates the results and MapBox component simulatneously.

+2. The app features a side-by-side interactive layout that combines an infinately scrollable container highlighting key shelter details, with a dynamic MapBox component for geolocated results visualization.

+3. Also included is a comprehensive resources section, detailing a range of services provided by the City of Toronto.

+#### Next Steps
 Future implementations include account creation, with the ability to share, save and favourite specific shelters, enable notifications for change in occupancy, along with a more comprehensive resources section.

-Plans for SafeHavenTO a little further down the road inlcude scaling up the application to expand beyond Toronto, and service other major metropolitan cities in Canada, and beyond.
+Long term plans for SafeHavenTO inlcude researching data availability to determine if the application can be scaled up beyond Toronto, to service other major cities in Canada, and beyond.

 ##### All parallax images were sourced from https://unsplash.com/